Vinorelbine and cisplatin (VP) chemotherapy

 Back to top

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
-The doctor or nurse can give you more information.
+Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 Sweetman, et al. Martindale: The Complete Drug Reference.
 37th edition.
 2011.
 Pharmaceutical Press.

-British National Formulary.62nd edition.
-2011.
+British National Formulary.
+66th edition.
+2013.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.